 An experienced Baltimore assault injury lawyer can help you build a separate case against the perpetrator to hold them accountable for their actions, even if the criminal justice system fails you.
 If successful, your case can help you recover financial compensation to pay for the medical treatment and counseling you deserve.

 While the criminal court focuses on the perpetrator, your sexual assault injury lawyer focuses on your recovery.
-At William G. Kolodner P.A., our goal is recovering compensation to aid in your recovery.
+At William G. Kolodner Personal Injury Lawyers, our goal is recovering compensation to aid in your recovery.
 We will work to identify liable parties, guide you through the legal process, and fight for your fair compensation.

 Our Baltimore sexual assault injury lawyers will work tirelessly to seek compensation for the traumatic assault you have suffered.
 While compensation can’t erase what has happened to you, it can ensure you get the medical treatment you need.

-William G. Kolodner P.A. is a family law firm that has fought for the rights of sexual assault victims in Baltimore for more than three generations.
+William G. Kolodner Personal Injury Lawyers is a family law firm that has fought for the rights of sexual assault victims in Baltimore for more than three generations.
 We regularly secure high-value settlements and awards for our clients.
 Your first consultation is always free; we will review your case and help you take the next steps toward justice.

 What Is Sexual Assault in Baltimore?